Timeline | Sample Projects | Frequently Asked Questions

 Companies commit at least 2 senior managers (one in US, if company has US presence as well as target country presence) to work with team.
-At least one company representative will be required to attend and work with team during the GBP Launch weekend in Chapel Hill, NC in February.
+At least one company representative will be required to attend and work with team for the duration of the project (mid-January thru the end of May).
 During the project, company representatives can expect to interact virtually at least 3 hours per week with the team February 9 - May 3 and 8-10 hours per week when the team is on the ground in the destination country. (last two weeks of May)

 What does it cost financially for my company to participate in the GBP?

 A USD$20,000 per project program fee, plus in-country travel, accommodations, meals (or daily per diem to cover meals) and meeting space with internet for the team.
-If the client requests the faculty advisor also be present in-country with the team, the client will provide all room and board plus international travel-related expenses (airfare, visas, etc.) for that faculty advisor.
+The team faculty advisor will also be expected to accompany the team and will receive accommodations and meals as well as their international travel-related expenses (airfare, visas, etc.).

 What if my company does not have an office in the country we are asking the team to travel or do not have the resources to make in-country arrangements for the team - can the GBP Program Office handle those for us?

 Yes.
-For an additional 10% fee of the total in-country expenses, you can have the GBP Program Office arrange the in-country accommodations and provide your team with a cash card to cover in-country travel and per diem expenses.
+For an additional 10% fee of the total in-country expenses, you can have the GBP Program Office arrange the in-country accommodations and provide your team with a travel advance.